Porridge0216/My_Project_Portfolio/README.md

 ## Robotics Team of BUAA

 * [Auto-shoot Algorithm Based on Deep Learning for Racing Robot in CURC ROBOCON 2023](./robotics%20team%20of%20BUAA/ROBOCON2023/): Information for target identification and encoding is obtained through the fusion of data from laser radar, wheel odometry, and an Inertial Measurement Unit (IMU) serving as a priori localization.
-Target identification relies on a well-trained deep learning model, and with the integration of localization data, precise angular deviations are computed.
+Target identification relies on a well-trained deep learning model with data augmentation.
+With the integration of localization data, precise angular deviations are computed.
 These deviations are subsequently sent to the motor driver chip, allowing for precise and automated shooting.
 Our robot's exceptional performance at the 2023 CURC ROBOCON competition served as a validation of the algorithm's precision and robustness.

 [Related Video](https://www.bilibili.com/video/BV1mX4y1Y7Pd/?share_source=copy_web&vd_source=b58b58ccf1b63dc656c22a30535762cc)